brainless-afk/imissjuni.com/README.md

 # Set app access token used to access twitch API.
 # See https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#client-credentials-grant-flow
+# Note: expires after about 50 days so you need to generate a new token
 TWITCH_ACCESS_TOKEN=abc123

 # Set app’s registered client ID.